Matt-Stypulkoski/qiskit-chemistry/README.md

 repository is cloned and issue the following command: ‘pip intall -e .’ (this command will install the new version of Qiskit Aqua, which now includes Qiskit Chemistry, and will also update the Qiskit Aqua `pip` metadata, which is necessary because the
 Qiskit Aqua dependencies have changed as a result of the merge)
-5. Those using the Qiskit Aqua Chemistry Graphical User Interface (GUI) from [Qiskit Aqua Interfaces](https://github.com/Qiskit/qiskit-aqua-interfaces) should pull the new version of Qiskit Aqua Interfaces and update its PyPi installation -- this can be done by going to the directory in your file system where the Qiskit
+5. If you had previously installed Qiskit Aqua Chemistry Graphical User Interface (GUI) from [Qiskit Aqua Interfaces](https://github.com/Qiskit/qiskit-aqua-interfaces), you should pull the new version of Qiskit Aqua Interfaces and update its PyPi installation -- this can be done by going to the directory in your file system where the Qiskit
 Aqua Interfaces repository is cloned and then issuing the following commands:
 ```